trevphil/cryptosym/README.md

 pip install -r requirements.txt
 ```

+Some of the solvers use fancy backends like [Gurobi](https://www.gurobi.com/) or [Cplex](https://www.ibm.com/analytics/cplex-optimizer).
+These will not be installed with the requirements.
+If you wish to install them, an academic license is usually avaialable for free.

-For Cplex, make sure to do:
+For Cplex on Mac OS X, make sure to do:
 ```
 export PYTHONPATH=/Applications/CPLEX_Studio1210/cplex/python/3.6/x86-64_osx
 ```